 Chesters Top 5 Bathroom Trends For 2026: Style, Colour & Aesthetics

 Design trends are constantly evolving, often mirroring the state of the world around us.
-As life outside becomes increasingly chaotic, our homes have transformed into personal sanctuaries; spaces that offer comfort and a reflection of who we are.
+As life outside becomes increasingly chaotic, our homes have transformed into personal sanctuaries; spaces that offer comfort and are a reflection of who we are.
 In New Zealand, we’ve traditionally been followers rather than trendsetters, often taking on styles well after they’ve gained popularity in Europe.

 Here is our top 5 up and coming bathroom trends for 2026, that will withstand the test of time: